adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 4. This confirms that your webhook is active and the validation logic is working.

 > **Tips:**
-> - If you do not see the webhook in the Admin Panel, double-check your `WEBHOOK_JSON` and ensure the correct endpoint URL is used.
+> - If you do not see the webhook in the Admin Panel, double-check your webhook suscription and ensure the correct endpoint URL is used.
 > - If the error message does not appear, check the logs for your App Builder action and ensure it is deployed and accessible.

 ## Part III: Storefront Integration